giraud/reasonml-idea-plugin/README.md

 - <a href="https://liberapay.com/hgiraud/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a> Support my work with liberapay
 - <a href="https://www.paypal.me/rvgiraud"><img alt="Donate using paypal" src="https://img.shields.io/badge/paypal-me-blue.svg"></a> Support my work with paypal-me

+To all the people who have donated, you are awesome !!
+Really, this is pure anonymous donation and it blows my mind...
+I'm very grateful and it's kinda stupid but it keeps me motivated.
+So big thanks.

+Many thanks also to the [jetbrains team](https://www.jetbrains.com/?from=reasonml-idea-plugin) who provide me an OSS licence for their product.

 ## Some live templates

 List of templates that may help development.